G-1X48L403S6

 Mildmay Uganda’s Universal Fund brings healthcare, education, food security and economic empowerment to children, young people and families living with HIV.

-It is only because of your support that 10-year-old Nantume can attend school.
+It is only because of your support that 10-year-old Nantume could attend school.
 Thank you!

 In 2017, Mildmay Uganda replaced individually allocated support for children with the Universal Fund to bring the same healthcare, education and food security benefits more equitably to more children and young people.

-Mildmay Uganda continues to make significant contributions toward the United Nations five-point plan for ending HIV by 2030.
+Mildmay Uganda continues to make significant contributions toward the United Nations' five-point plan for ending the HIV epidemic by 2030.

 Summary performance of supported Orphans and other Vulnerable Children and Youth (OVCY)